WinFPT and FPT Version 3.7-m

 Tools | FPT Command Line menu.

-SHOW LIVES and SEPARATE SYMBOL LIVES.
+SEPARATE SYMBOL LIVES.
 A scalar Fortran variable has multiple

 lives if it is used to hold different quantities within a program or sub-program.
 Different